 JESSI BROCK, OWNER/FOUNDER

-Jessi does her best to follow her own advice and tends to her wellness with regular Acupuncture & Massage sessions, herbal medicine practices, serving her community as a member of the Board of Directors for the Child Start Head Start program in Missoula, spending time with her dogs, biking with her husband, going to concerts, making time for her deep and long-standing friendships, and has a lifelong love of reading.
+Jessi does her best to follow her own advice and tends to her wellness with regular Acupuncture & Massage sessions, herbal medicine practices, and prefers biking, boxing, and yoga to keep herself strong.
+When she takes a break from tending to Good Medicine you can find her outside with her dogs, seeking live music wherever she can find it or planning her next trip to almost anywhere, and serves her community as a member of the Board of Directors for the Child Start Head Start program in Missoula, MT.

 DR. KIM SALLOUX, L.a.c, CLINICAL DIRECTOR

 Dr. Kim Salloux comes from generations of healing professions – ministers, social workers, nurses, organic farmers and holistic healers as well as many athletes.
 Not surprisingly, she followed in the tradition.
 At Montana State University, she studied social work and psychology and competed as a runner at the NCAA collegiate level.
 Between her studies and the intensity of athletic training and competition, she felt imbalanced, despite being in excellent physical health.
 Something was missing, which led her to find yoga and meditation, and it was life changing.
 These practices brought her physical, emotional and spiritual balance – there was no turning back.